 In general, the cost of living in Ottawa, Canada is moderate in comparison with cities in other countries.
 For common goods and services you can expect to pay prices as listed in the examples below: $3.55 for City bus fare (one way) or $2.25 with a Presto card; Average restaurant meal: Lunch $12; Dinner $16; Movie $12.
 The approximate or average annual costs of living and study in Canada is roughly $16,000 CDN.
 This estimate includes tuition and living expenses but not travel from your country of origin.
 Please keep in mind that these are only estimated figures.

 OSA is a small, inner-city institution.
 There is no housing associated with the school.
 International students coming to Ottawa to study are expected to make their own arrangements for housing.
 Whenever possible, OSA will provide assistance, but in-coming students must realize this assistance will be limited.
 Rent for a one-bedroom apartment in Ottawa can range between $900 and $1100 CAD per month.
 Currently, the vacancy rate is less than 1% and students can expect to pay in the middle to high end of this price range.

 6. Winter Climate

 International students coming from warm climates should come prepared to deal with Canada’s winter climate.
 Temperatures of -40°C are possible during the winter along with lots of snow, ice and wind.
 Students should budget for extra clothing in the spring as well as extra costs for heating their apartments.
-Students can expect to spend $400 to $650 US for proper winter clothing.
+Students can expect to spend $400 to $650 CAD for proper winter clothing.